 You should definitely see a health professional if you have any of these symptoms:

 • Your arm is swollen or tender to the touch.
 It could be a sign of infection or inflammation

 • Pain and swelling in one joint often mean there's an injury to the joint above or below it — like an elbow problem that makes it hard to lift your hand over your head because of pain in your shoulder

 • Your pain radiates down into your fingers or hand.
 This can be a sign of nerve damage (which isn't always permanent)

 • You have numbness in one or more fingers on that side of your body — especially if they're cold or tingly instead of just painful.
 This is another warning sign that something might be wrong with the nerves in that area

 We hope this article helps you pinpoint the root cause of your arm pain so that you can better understand the several factors that can contribute to this pain.
 And by being informed about your options for treatment, you can ensure that you do not waste any valuable time or exacerbate your injury by pushing yourself too hard.

-If you experience arm pain that lasts longer than two weeks, it's better to consult a New York pain management specialist to determine the cause and find out whether there's a serious underlying condition that could be causing your discomfort.
+If you experience arm pain that lasts longer than two weeks, it's better to consult a New Jersey pain management specialist to determine the cause and find out whether there's a serious underlying condition that could be causing your discomfort.
 This will ensure any issues can be addressed as soon as they arise, providing appropriate treatment, thus maximizing your recovery time.